Skip to main content

 The bottom line

-Most health insurance plans cover preventive care services like mammograms and pap smears before you meet your deductible.
+Most health insurance plans cover preventive care services like mammograms and Pap smears before you meet your deductible.
 After you reach your deductible, your health insurance will help you pay for covered services, like prescription medications and visits with a specialist.

-Review your insurance plan to get a better idea of what services are covered after you meet your deductible.
-You’ll be able to save more money on medical services if you use your health plan before your deductible resets.
+Review your insurance plan to see which services are covered after you meet your deductible.
+You’ll save money on medical services if you use your health plan before your deductible resets.

 why trust our exports reliability shield